wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-5-to-6.md

    cd deploy
    ```

-3. Reconcile any committed customizations with the files in the new release.
+3. Reapply any tracked customizations you still need.
+Keep the WBS 6 files as the base rather than restoring the old files wholesale.

 4. Update any user-defined extensions in `deploy/config/extensions` to versions compatible with MediaWiki 1.45.